European Stock Markets Slide As Trump Targets EU With Tariffs - UrduPoint

 European Stock Markets Slide As Trump Targets EU With Tariffs

-Only London stocks managed to stay out of the red in afternoon trading after Trump warned Wednesday that he would hit the European Union with 25 percent tariffs.
+Only London stocks managed to stay out of the red after Trump warned Wednesday that he would hit the European Union with 25 percent tariffs.

 The threat against Europe came after Trump went back on the offensive over trade, signing a memo last weekend calling for curbs on Chinese investments in industries including technology and critical infrastructure, healthcare and energy.

-Trump caused some confusion over the timing and extent of other measures announced against Canada and Mexico, however, with analysts saying there was still some debate on whether he would delay implementation or water down his plans.
+"US stocks suffered a fresh wobble today thanks to yet more tariff news," said Chris Beauchamp, chief market analyst at online trading platform IG.

+The tech-heavy Nasdaq was lower as profit-taking pulled Nvidia's shares down by more than three percent.

-Wall Street opened higher, although shares in Nvidia quickly lost their pre-market gains despite the generative AI chipmaker posting record revenues late Wednesday and its guidance for this quarter beat expectations.
+The generative AI chipmaker posted record revenues after the close of trading on Wednesday and its guidance for this quarter beat expectations.

 The firm is seen as a bellwether for the artificial intelligence revolution, and while there had been worries that the emergence of low-cost generative AI chatbot from Chinese firm DeepSeek could darken the outlook for the sector, Nvidia reported strong demand for its latest chip.

-The post-results performance, the first since DeepSeek's new chatbot was released, contrasts with jumps in previous quarters, which analysts noted may have also been due to the results exceeding expectations by less than previously and its growth rate slowing.

-"While a slowdown in growth was expected, it helps to explain the rather muted reaction," said Trade Nation analyst David Morrison.

-XTB Research Director Kathleen Brooks said "DeepSeek's arrival signifies that China is a force to be reckoned with when it comes to AI capabilities, and this is also knocking sentiment for US tech stocks, it could also limit the upside for Nvidia's stock price after this solid earnings report.
+"DeepSeek's arrival signifies that China is a force to be reckoned with when it comes to AI capabilities, and this is also knocking sentiment for US tech stocks, it could also limit the upside for Nvidia's stock price after this solid earnings report," said XTB Research Director Kathleen Brooks.

+US tech stocks helped push Wall Street to record highs at the end of last year, but have struggled so far in 2025.

 In Asian trading, Hong Kong went above 24,000 points for the first time since 2022, thanks to another outstanding performance by Chinese tech giants.